chaos-indivisvm/chaos-docs/docs/training/std-3.md

   + Primarily an anti-tank turret with high burst damage.
 Has no HE shells.
   + Vanquisher shells deal 80 AT per shot on a direct hit, 15 on a splash.
   + Beast hunter shells deal 35 AT on a direct hit and have no splash.
 Instead they deploy pools of bio-mutagenic acid (as the acid grenade).
 A shell that directly hits a scripted object with an NPC flag will instead deal 90 AT.
+  + Has a coaxial stubber.

 + Annihilator Turret:
     + Solely an anti-tank turret, as the only weaponry it has are twin-linked lascannons.
 Bring backup to deal with infantry or die a fool's death.
-    + Deals 35 AT per shot with the safety toggled on.
+    + Deals 25 AT per shot with the safety toggled on.
     + Press 1 to turn the safety protocols off.
-With safety off, every shot will deal 45 damage and build 16 heat.
+With safety off, every shot will deal 35 damage and build 16 heat.
 At 100 heat, the tank will start dealing damage to itself.
 At 200 heat, the turret **will** shut down until heat falls below 100.

++ Exterminator Turret:
+    + Bearing a twin-linked autocannon, this is a hybrid anti-tank/anti-infantry turret with a lean towards anti-infantry.
+    + The autocannon rounds are exactly the same as those in the chimera, but fire at twice the RPM.
+    + This does not possess a coaxial stubber.

++ Demolisher Turret:
+    + This ponderous beast's role is the delivery of large-caliber rounds to the target indirectly.
+As such, it fires the same munitions as our heavy mortar at a fairly low velocity.
+    + Pressing F will toggle the round's muzzle velocity between 60 and 30m/s.
+    + Shell types:
+      + HE: 50 AT on direct hit, 25 on splash.
+      + Siege: 70 AT on direct hit, 40 on splash.
+      + Seismic: 50 AT on direct hit, 13 on splash.
+Stuns, slows, and deals partial damage to avatars through walls.
+Ask the OIC before you use this round type, as it tends to cause complaints.
+      + Breach: 40 AT on direct hit, no splash.
+Forms a temporary breach hole wherever it lands.
+    + With this turret in particular, due to the slower reload and low muzzle velocity, it is highly recommended to utilize the low velocity option and make good use of the minimap to indirectly bombard targets.
+With the right settings, shell impacts will show quite plainly on the minimap, making it easy to do with practice and talent.
+    + This turret possesses a coaxial stubber.

++ Executioner Turret:
+    + Equipped with the eponymous Executioner Plasma Cannon, this turret is essentially a straight upgrade from the battle cannon, and is priced accordingly.
+    + Left-clicking will fire the cannon, and holding left click will increase the charge of the blast up to 2 times.
+    + Each level of charge increases the size and AT of the resulting explosion, and carries with it an appropriate heat penalty.
+    + At 100 heat, the turret will begin to self-damage the tank at double the rate the annihilator turret self-damages.
+At 200, the turret will shut down until heat falls below 100.
+R initiates a purge, which will more rapidly vent heat until fully cooled.
+Mind your heat levels, or fry in your own armor.
+    + Charge levels:
+      + 1: 10 heat, 10 direct AT, 8 splash AT
+      + 2: 15 heat, 20 direct AT, 15 splash AT
+      + 3: 30 heat, 80 direct AT, 32 splash AT
+    + Pressing 1 will toggle rapid-fire mode, which will allow the user to hold left mouse to deliver small plasma blasts at a brisk rate of fire.
+These blasts build 4 heat, deal 5 direct AT, and 4 splash AT.
+    + Pressing 2 will toggle heat safety, which will cause the turret to automatically vent at 100 heat.

-#### Wyvern Suppression Tank (Unreleased, get Sam or Dread to demonstrate functions)
+#### Wyvern Suppression Tank
 {: .no_toc .text-delta }
 + Great for area denial.
 + Can move while shelling a marked location.